GraphSAINT/GraphSAINT/README.md

 This is the open source implementation for the "GraphSAINT" paper submitted to NeurIPS 2019.

 With better hyperparameter searching procedure, we keep improving our results.
-Now GraphSAINT performs even better in terms of both accuracy and time (compared to Table 2 in the submitted paper).
+Now GraphSAINT performs even better in terms of both accuracy and time (compared to Table 2 in the submitted paper). **NOTE**: baseline performance remains unchanged (see `./train_config/README.md` for detailed description of the parameter searching procedure).

 Results highlight (2 layer GCN models):